 The key phrase that students must remember is "publicly available."
 That means that the intelligence that is collected must be done legally.

-Open source means that the information that is gathered is available for public consumption.
-It isn’t considered to be open source if is requires specialist techniques, tools, or skills to access the information.
+Here, open source means that the information that is gathered is available for public consumption.

 The course objectives for the OSINT class are: